sukumardhoni/reciflix-ionic/readme.md

 then Show user that, thanks for subscribing to notification, you will hear from us as soon as the ReciFlix app is released to store.

+1. diaply stye change for recipe card
+2. go all the way to generating apk for playstore, we will signup forthe android developer program in the morning Login and signup forms should be in a native application look and feel. font name can we use good font on ionic( like google font apis)

+3. landing page display in mobile device ( model it after instagram behaviour or as you suggested)
+4. help Mahesh push the code mean-reciflix-rest
+5. Mahesh to look into image optimization and icon creation
+6. create an app.profile route to show User profile ( image , firstname, lastname, email)  (Mahesh)